Roseville Rosebowl

 Cutting people off aggressively and being unnecessarily snarky looses you speaks.
 I get if you're having a bad day or are going through some things that it may get taken out here in our community.
 If that's the case, just give the people in your round a heads up that you're in a mood.

-I have experience reading, coaching, & judging both trad policy arguments and Ks.
+I have experience reading, coaching, & judging policy arguments and Ks in both LD & policy.

-- In the 2A/NC & rebuttals, spreading your way through analytics at MAX SPEED will not help you, because I won't be able to write it all down, or even really process the very dense argumentation and smart things you are saying.
+b) In the 2A/NC & rebuttals, spreading your way through analytics at MAX SPEED will not help you, because I won't be able to write it all down; it is too dense of argumentation for me to write it in an organized way on my flow if you are spewing them at me.

 "tag teaming cross ex": sure, just know that if you don't answer any CX questions OR cut your partner off, it will likely affect your speaks.